JasonPekos/CppSplines/README.md

 - Starting with the last element of the lower triangular matrix, construct the solution vector by iterating up over the rows of the matrix.

-Due to the matrix inverse being ill-conditioned, this is vastly preferable to explicit computations of $\hat Beta$.
+Due to the matrix inverse being ill-conditioned, this is vastly preferable to explicit computations of $\hat \beta$.
 Unfortunately, when calculating the hat matrix, an inverse needed to be computed exactly.
 Ideally an alternative should be implemented here, using some sort of decomposition (e.g. SVD) to recover a more well conditioned estimate.

 In the case of an explicit inverse, the above algorithm was modified slightly: